 What are they trying to do on your digital tool? i.e. goals and user's definition of success.

-What are the individual factors that impact your users' attitudes and behaviors towards searching and accepting COVID-19 vaccine information? e.g. a built environment such as access to the internet, mobile phone, and a computer.
+What are the individual factors that impact your users' attitudes and behaviors towards searching and accepting COVID-19 vaccine information?
+How do continually learn from our constituents and establish them as the experts? e.g. a built environment such as access to the internet, mobile phone, and a computer.

-What are your users' physiological pathways? e.g. cognitive and comprehension disabilities and conditions such as Dementia, Alzheimers, and Parkinson's Disease.
+What are your users' physiological pathways?
+How can we accommodate or challenge structures that exclude individuals from participating in public spaces? e.g. cognitive and comprehension disabilities and conditions such as Dementia, Alzheimers, and Parkinson's Disease.

-What networks and relationships do they value the most to learn about COVID-19 information? e.g. a trust messenger/ health translator from their communities, family, friends, schools, religious institutes (church, temple, mosque).
+What networks and relationships do people value the most to feel safe, protected, and empowered to take action on healthy behaviors? e.g. a trust messenger/ health translator from their communities, family, friends, schools, religious institutes (church, temple, mosque).

 What are the systems of power that prevent or accelerate their access to accurate and transparent COVID-19 information? e.g. undocumented immigrants, lack of insurance, rural community access to healthcare.